DeltaGroupNJUPT/Vina-GPU-2.0/README.md

 6. set the box center, the box size, thread and search_depth
 7. click the `start` button to run Vina-GPU 2.o
 8. click `score` button to get docking scores

+## Citation
+*Tang, Shidi et al. “Accelerating AutoDock Vina with GPUs.”
+Molecules (Basel, Switzerland) vol. 27,9 3041.
+9 May.
+2022, doi:10.3390/molecules27093041
+*Trott, Oleg, and Arthur J. Olson.
+"AutoDock Vina: improving the speed and accuracy of docking with a new scoring function, efficient optimization, and multithreading."
+Journal of computational chemistry 31.2 (2010): 455-461.
+*Hassan, N. M. , et al. "Protein-Ligand Blind Docking Using QuickVina-W With Inter-Process Spatio-Temporal Integration."
+Scientific Reports 7.1(2017):15451.
+*Amr Alhossary, Stephanus Daniel Handoko, Yuguang Mu, and Chee-Keong Kwoh.
+"Fast, accurate, and reliable molecular docking with QuickVina 2. " Bioinformatics (2015): 2214–2216.